 Advocates for rural practice say improvements in technology can help physicians connect more quickly and frequently with colleagues and specialists elsewhere, making them feel less professionally isolated.

 Doximity is the largest social network in medicine and you’ll find great candidates for your rural positions using Doximity Talent Finder.
-Claim your free trial today, or to learn more about physician compensation, click the button to download the full Doximity Physician Compensation report.
+To get an insider look into the platform, set up your free demo today, or to learn more about physician compensation, download the full 2018 Physician Compensation Report.